 Identification of the espC domains essential for autotransporter function.
 To employ EspC as a secretion platform, we initially sought to identify the minimal espC sequence necessary for its autotransporter function.
-The SP and the β-barrel domain (Figure 1B) have been established as crucial components for secreting the PD 21.
+The SP and β-barrel domain (Figure 1B) have been established as crucial components for secreting the PD 21.
 However, whether other EspC domains are essential to this process is unclear.
-To investigate that, we removed various segments along the PD and examined the secretion of the remaining parts.
-To detect protein secretion, it was necessary to retain a portion of the PD as a reporter protein.
-Removing the entire PD would have resulted in the secretion of only a very short peptide due to the cleavage downstream of the SP and upstream of the-barrel domain, which would have been hard to detect.
-We, therefore, focused on three relatively equal-sized segments of the PD: the N-terminal part (NH2: residues 55-381), the middle part (residues 382-708), and the C-terminal part (COOH; residues 709-1004) 38 (Figure 2).
+To investigate this unknown, we removed various segments along the PD and examined the secretion of the remaining portions.
+To detect protein secretion, it was necessary to retain a portion of the PD as a reporter protein, as removing the entire PD would have resulted in the secretion of only a very short peptide due to the cleavage downstream of the SP and upstream of the-barrel domain, which would have been hard to detect.
+We, therefore, focused on three similarly-sized segments of the PD: the N-terminal (NH2: residues 55-381), middle (residues 382-708), and C-terminal portions (COOH; residues 709-1004) 38 (Figure 2).
 It has been suggested that the EspC serine endopeptidase motif, located in the middle part of the PD, can induce cellular damage 39 but is not essential for the release of the PD from the β-barrel domain 28.
-Thus, we omitted the middle part from the EspC designs and created the EspCN+C and EspCC vectors (Figure 2).
-The EspCN+C included the SP and β-barrel domains, along with the N- and C-part of the PD.
-To facilitate the detection of the secreted portion, following the cleavage of the SP and the β-barrel domains, we added a flag tag downstream from the SP cleavage site.
-The additional construct, EspCC, included the SP and β-barrel domains with only the C-part of the PD (Figure 2).
-Similarly to the EspCN+C, a flag tag was added downstream of the SP sequence, to facilitate the detection of C-part secretion.
-To examine the ability of the EspCN+C and EspCC designs to support T5S, the plasmids were transformed into three EPEC strains - wildtype (WT) EPEC; ΔespC- a mutant deleted for the chromosomal espC gene; and an EPEC mutant deleted for the entire locus of enterocyte effacement (LEE), which is crucial for EPEC’s pathogenicity.
-EPEC Δlee mutant is therefore considered a non-pathogenic strain, which is more suitable for being used for protein drug delivery.
-It has previously been observed that EspC is naturally secreted in high concentrations when the bacteria are grown under T3SS-inducing conditions 40-42.
-Therefore, we grew the strains under similar conditions (tissue culture medium in a CO2 incubator, statically).
-To examine the ability of the EspC constructs to express and secrete the PD portions, the bacterial pellets were separated from the culture media (supernatants) by centrifugation, collected, and lysed.
+Thus, we omitted the middle part from the EspC designs and generated the EspCN+C and EspCC vectors (Figure 2).
+The EspCN+C constructs included the SP and β-barrel domains, along with the N- and C-terminal portions of the PD.
+To facilitate the detection of the secreted portion, following the cleavage of the SP and the β-barrel domains, we added a Flag tag downstream from the SP cleavage site.
+The additional construct, EspCC, included the SP and β-barrel domains with only the C-terminal portion of the PD (Figure 2).
+As with the EspCN+C construct, a Flag tag was added downstream of the SP sequence to facilitate the detection of C-part secretion.
+To examine the ability of the EspCN+C and EspCC constructs to support T5S, the plasmids were transformed into three EPEC strains - wildtype (WT) EPEC, the ΔespCa mutant in which the chromosomal espC gene had been deleted, and an EPEC mutant in which the entire locus of enterocyte effacement (LEE), which is crucial for EPEC pathogenicity, was deleted.
+This latter EPEC Δlee mutant is therefore considered a non-pathogenic strain, making it better suited for protein drug delivery.
+It has previously been shown that EspC is naturally secreted at high concentrations when the bacteria are grown under T3SS-inducing conditions 40-42.
+Therefore, we grew these strains under similar conditions through static culture in tissue culture medium in a CO2 incubator.
+To examine the ability of the EspC constructs to express and secrete the PD portions, the bacterial pellets were separated from the culture supernatants by centrifugation, collected, and lysed.
 The supernatants were normalized according to the optical density (OD600nm) of the bacteria, filtered, and treated with trichloroacetic acid (TCA) to precipitate the proteins in these samples.
-We examined the bacterial pellets for protein expression and the supernatants for secretion of the PD portions, using SDS-PAGE and western blot analysis with the anti-FLAG antibody.
-We observed that both EspCN+C and EspCC were properly expressed (bacterial pellets – Figure 2), and their processed portions (following the cleavage of the SP and -barrel domains) were secreted to the extracellular medium (supernatants - Figure 2).
-These results indicated that the secretion of EspC is not dependent on the N- or middle parts of the EspC PD.
+We examined the bacterial pellets for protein expression and the supernatants for secretion of the PD portions through SDS-PAGE and western blotting with an anti-Flag antibody.
+We observed that both EspCN+C and EspCC were properly expressed in bacterial pellets (Figure 2), and their processed portions, following the cleavage of the SP and -barrel domains, were secreted into the extracellular medium (Figure 2).
+These results indicated that the secretion of EspC is not dependent on the N-terminal or middle parts of the EspC PD.